richardjrossiii/bridge-conventions/gen/strong_diamond/index.rst

 Weak hands with a single 4 card major should strongly consider passing partner in 1\ :heart-suit:`H`/\ :spade-suit:`S` if the opportunity arises.

-With equal length in the majors; hands with 4/4 start by transfering to hearts.
+With equal length in the majors; hands start by transfering to hearts.

 If partner responds 1\ :heart-suit:`H`; we can ask for spade support as well by bidding 1\ :spade-suit:`S` (forcing 1 round).
 From there; we generally have a good grasp on the correct place to land the contract.

-Hands with 5/5 in the majors should transfer to spades; and then rebid 2\ :heart-suit:`H` (non forcing), or potentially pass opener's 2\ :club-suit:`C`/\ :diamond-suit:`D` call.
+When opener responds 1NT; we comfortably pass with 4/4; and with 5/5 we now have the confidence to safely bid 2\ :spade-suit:`S` (non forcing), as there is precisely one shape with a 2 card spade fit that exists (2=2=(5-4)).
+We would also end up in a 5/2 fit in our precision system; so no edge has been lost here.

 # Invitational hands

+The rules change slightly with invitational strength.
+When holding a 6 card minor; we need to still attempt to find our major fit.

+When the fit does not exist; we

 .. _Responding to 1D: